Frequently Asked Questions

 How do I enter preferences?

-See the User Guide here.
+See the EVOS User Guide.

 Is there a good strategy for preferencing?

 • Selecting “any timeframe” as opposed to a specific timeframe gives EVOS more opportunities to give you a course.
-There may be instances where timing is important, but if not then “any timeframe: increases your chances of being scheduled into that course.
+There may be instances where timing is important, but if not then “any timeframe” increases your chances of being scheduled into that course.

 • Work specific to general.
 Your higher preferences can certainly be very specific, but as you go further down the list consider more general options.